bcko/flutter_qrcode_reader/README.md

 # QRCode Reader plugin for Flutter

-A Flutter plugin, currently for Android only, for reading QR Codes with the camera.
+A Flutter plugin for reading QR Codes with the camera.

 ### Example